polkascan/py-substrate-metadata-docs/docs/frequency.md

 ---------
 #### ValidationFunctionDiscarded
-The relay-chain aborted the upgrade process.
 ##### Attributes
 No attributes

 ---------
 #### UpgradeAuthorized
-An upgrade has been authorized.
 ##### Attributes
 | Name | Type | Composition
 | -------- | -------- | -------- |